Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 In `id + id * id`, after reading `id`, the substring `id` is a handle for `F → id`.
 Later, `id * id` becomes a handle for `T → T * F`, etc.

+Bottom-up parsing’s job is to discover handles and reduce them in the correct order.